 Manganese Bronze Alloy Valves (C86200, C86300, C86500)

 Manganese bronze alloys are mainly used for valves when heavy-duty mechanical products are important.
 They are considered to have the highest tensile and yield strength over other bronze alloys, having a lesser chance of the valve stem or valve body breaking.
-Most manganese bronze alloy valves are manufactured for heavy-duty products like fire hydrants.
+Most manganese bronze alloy valves are manufactured for heavy-duty products like fire hydrants and marine propellers.

 Aluminum Bronze Alloy Valves (C95200, C95300, C95400, C95500, C95800)